Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 👍🏼 Great for: Challenging yourself and variety of landscapes

-Only recommended to experienced hikers, the Senda Pirenaica crosses the whole Pyrenees mountain range from the Atlantic to the Mediterranean.
-Unlike the hut-to-hut hikes mentioned before, the Senda Pirenaica is not circular.
+Only recommended to experienced hikersSenda Pirenaica crosses the whole Pyrenees mountain range from the Atlantic to the Mediterranean.
+Unlike the hut-to-hut hiking routes mentioned before, Senda Pirenaica is not circular.
 It starts in the Cabo Higuer (Basque Country) and finishes in Cap de Creus (Catalonia), crossing the tiny mountain country of Andorra.
 This route takes place on the southern side of the Pyrenees, and it never crosses the border to France.

 The hike is not technically difficult as long as the snow has melted in the high-altitude mountain passes.
 Nonetheless, the fatigue keeps accumulating day after day, and this is what makes the hike challenging.

-Essentials to know before you go
+Essentials to know before hut-to-hut hiking in the Pyrenees

 When is the best season to hike